MarkVI2/G_AI096_AI115_ECM025_CSE223/README.md

 # or equivalent code block
 ```

-## Contributors
+## Development Notes

-Group members' contributions are detailed in the Report/README.md file.
+The project structure details are available in the project_structure.txt file,
+which provides a comprehensive overview of all project components and their
+relationships.